Hidden Stroke: You Might Feel Fine. But Brain MRI Will Show Otherwise

-Most people don’t even know that they have had a stroke - let alone understand its cognitive impairments.
+Most people don’t even know that they have had a stroke, let alone understand its cognitive impairments.

-So, the big question is: If a stroke does not have any symptoms and is only visible in a Brain MRI or CT Scan, how do you know that you’ve had one, and what can you do about it?
+Therefore, the big question is: If a stroke does not have any symptoms and is only visible in a Brain MRI or CT Scan, how do you know that you’ve had one, and what can you do about it?